 You’ve just had a great conversation with a potential client.
 There was a connection, and you both feel this could be a match.
 So what’s next?

-In this article, we’ll look at everything you need to know about building your own life coaching packages, pricing them right, and using them to get clients.
+In this article, we’ll look at everything you need to know about building life coaching packages, pricing them right, and using them to get clients.

 Think about it this way: has anyone ever told you they’re an expert at everything and made you reach for your credit card?
 Probably not.

-But when someone tells you they specialize in something you happen to be looking for, when they show you a tailor-made plan, it almost feels like a God-given synchronicity.
+But when someone tells you they specialize in something you happen to be looking for, when they show you a tailor-made plan with a clear outcome, it almost feels like a God-given synchronicity.

 Your life coaching package should create the necessary restrictions to make the buying decision easier and show your clients what makes you unique.
 It should also set expectations for what it’s like to be working with you.

-Your rates should reflect the expertise and perspective you worked hard to earn throughout your career and the work you put into the coaching relationship (not just in your sessions).
+Your rates should reflect the expertise and perspective you worked hard to earn throughout your career and the work you put into the coaching relationship (not just during your sessions).

 Understanding Your Target Audience

-Before diving into the know-how of crafting packages, we need to have a word about Your Target Audience.
+Before diving into the know-how of crafting packages, it’s important to define your target audience.

-It’s not just about demographics; it’s about understanding their pain points and aspirations.
-This insight will guide you as you define the goals of your packages, the materials you want to develop for them, and the methods that will resonate with your clients.
+It’s not just about demographics but understanding their pain points and aspirations.
+This insight will guide your packages, including their purpose, the materials you want to develop for them, and the methods that will resonate with your clients.

 It’s the difference between offering generic advice and delivering a personalized roadmap to success.